 \subsection{Results}

-\textbf{Evaluation of LLAMOS Performance on Attack Success Rate (ASR).} We evaluate the ASR of the LLAMOS against PromptAttack-EN and PromptAttack-FS-EN on the GLUE datasets with GPT-3.5 \citep{openai2023}.
+\textbf{Performance on ASR:} We evaluate the ASR against PromptAttack-EN and PromptAttack-FS-EN on the GLUE datasets with GPT-3.5 \cite{openai2023}.
 As shown in \cref{table2}, our method significantly reduces the ASR of both PromptAttack-EN and PromptAttack-FS-EN across all tasks.
 Specifically, our method achieves an average ASR reduction of 29.33\% and 29.39\%, respectively.
 These results demonstrate that LLAMOS is effective in defending against adversarial textual attacks.
-Additionally, we also evaluate the performance of LLAMOS on the SST-2 dataset with LLAMA-2 \citep{touvron2023llama2}, as shown in \cref{table3}.
+Additionally, we also evaluate the performance of LLAMOS on the SST-2 dataset with LLAMA-2 \cite{touvron2023llama2}, as shown in \cref{table3}.
 The results are similar to the previous experiments.
 The ASR of PromptAttack-EN and PromptAttack-FS-EN is significantly reduced by 45.59\% and 10.57\%, respectively.

-\textbf{Evaluation of LLAMOS Performance on Robust Accuracy (RA).} We evaluate the RA of LLAMOS on the SST-2 dataset with LLAMA-2 against three types of PromptAttack: character, word, and sentence attacks.
-In \cref{table4}, the accuracies in the first two columns represent the standard accuracy and robust accuracy without defense, while the last three columns represent the robust accuracy with LLAMOS.
-Under strong attacks, the classification accuracy of the target LLM decreased from 92.18\% to 30.42\%.
+\textbf{Performance on RA:} We evaluate the RA on the SST-2 dataset with LLAMA-2 against three types of PromptAttack: character, word, and sentence attacks.
+In \cref{table4}, the first two columns represent the standard accuracy (SA) and robust accuracy (RA) without defense, while the last three columns represent the robust accuracy with LLAMOS.
+Under strong attacks, the accuracy of the target LLM decreased from 92.18\% to 30.42\%.
 LLAMOS can effectively defend against adversarial textual attacks, significantly improving the robust accuracy.
 Specifically, the lowest robust accuracy reaches 86.96\%.
-Additionally, we conduct more comprehensive experiments across nine types of attacks and six tasks with GPT-3.5, as shown in \cref{table5}.
+Additionally, we conduct comprehensive experiments across nine types of attacks and six tasks with GPT-3.5, as shown in \cref{table5}.
 LLAMOS can effectively defend against character-level attacks, achieving results on C1 and C3 that closely match the standard accuracy.